 - Place the buns into the oven and bake at 350°F/177°C for 12-15 minutes, until lightly golden.

 - Remove from oven, let cool and brush with sugar glaze (recipe below).

 Make sugar glaze:

-- Mix together sugar and warm water.
+- In a small bowl, mix together sugar, warm water and coconut extract (if using).
 Brush the tops of the baked buns with the sugar glaze.

 Make cream filling: